ImageMagick/Usage-Markdown/crop/index.md

 Will generate the tile image filenames "`rose_tile_1_1.gif`" to "`rose_tile_4_3.gif`", which is a much better file naming scheme.
 Tricky but it does work.

-Unfortunately you can not format the number generated by a [Percent Escapes](../basics/#arg_percent), to include padding with zeros or specify an exact number of floating point digits.
+Unfortunately you can not format the number generated by a [Percent Escapes](../basics/#arg_percent), to include padding with zeroes or specify an exact number of floating point digits.
 At least not at this time.

-### Centered Tile Cropping
+### Centered Tile Cropping {#crop_tile_centered}

-In a [IM Forum Discussion](../forum_link.cgi?t=16276) a request was made to center the tile cropping so as to distributed he 'remainder images' evenly around the edges.
+In a [IM Forum Discussion](../forum_link.cgi?t=16276) a request was made to center the tile cropping so as to distribute the 'remainder images' evenly around the edges.
 By doing this we maximize the effect of the complete tiles by placing them in the center of the image.
 Of course you also end up with more incomplete edge tiles.